The guidance below assumes you are preparing for a face-to-face hearing.

 You are appealing the decision the DWP made on a particular date (on the top of the letter).
 You need to prove how your child’s condition was at that time, not how it is now.
 Write the date of the decision you are appealing in the box on p x, before you ask anybody for evidence.
 Then show them Guide to writing useful evidence for Disability Living Allowance appeals.

 For most people, the thing that is of most help is written evidence from their child’s paediatrician, support staff, or school staff.
-If your child sees a psychologist, physiotherapist, an occupational or speech and language therapist, other healthcare professional, or has a social worker, evidence from them will often be very useful too.
+If your child sees a pediatrician, doctor at the hospital, psychologist, physiotherapist, an occupational or speech and language therapist, other healthcare professional, or has a social worker, evidence from them will often be very useful too.
 If your GP knows your child well, evidence from them is likely to be very helpful too.

 The best evidence will come from people who know your child well and who understand their situation.
 If your child’s paediatrician or GP does not know them well, you should still ask them for evidence, but try to get evidence from other professionals who know them better.
 This could be another doctor, or other healthcare professional, or somebody who helps your child at school.